MILLER JM-2

 Key Takeaways:

-• The JM-2, a Formula I racing airplane designed by J.W.
-Miller, employs a highly unconventional layout.
+• The JM-2 is a Formula I racing airplane designed by J.W.
+Miller, featuring an unconventional layout with the engine and main wings set aft of the pilot's enclosed cockpit.

 See a mistake?
 Contact us.